weavenet/sift/README.md

 ## Accounts

-Contain credentials which are used to access providers by a given account.
+Accounts contain credentials which are used to access providers by a given account.
 Accounts will have different credentials depending on the provider.

 For example, to access AWS you will need to add an account with a **secret_access_key** and